 The HD25-LV comes with a ton of ports, more than you would ever need, save for a few extenuating circumstances.
 The Optoma comes with two HDMI 1.4/MHL, 3 audio output/input jacks (3.5mm and R/L), two VGA in, one VGA out, a mouse/service port, RS-232C, 3D-sync out, and composite video in.

-As far as settings go, what you get with the Optoma HD25-LV is relatively basic, but still functional nonetheless.
-Everything you’d expect is here (contrast, brightness, zoom, sharpness, etc), as well as a few standouts that unfortunately didn’t impress as much as they should have.
+Regarding settings, what you get with the Optoma HD25-LV is relatively basic, but still functional nonetheless.
+Everything you’d expect is here (contrast, brightness, zoom, sharpness, etc.), as well as a few standouts that unfortunately didn’t impress as much as they should have.

 Read More: Best 4K Projector

 Surprisingly, the Optoma performed handily during gaming tests, something that few projectors have managed to do up until now.
-Although there was still a noticeable amount of lag that’s inherent to all DLP-powered projectors, movement was smooth, and controls still felt responsive enough that we’d be perfectly comfortable gaming on the HD25-LV for extended periods of time online or off.
+Although there was still a noticeable amount of lag inherent to all DLP-powered projectors, the movement was smooth, and controls still felt responsive enough that we’d be perfectly comfortable gaming on the HD25-LV for extended periods online or off.

 3D performance was equally as impressive, even though we were only able to try out one method of projection (RF glasses).
 The viewing angle was wide enough that four people could sit both on a couch and two love seats on the side without losing the 3D effect, and there was only a minimal amount of image blur/crosstalk when we tilted our heads.